Meet our Donors

 My family has learned that PDF shares our goals – PDF is at the forefront of funding research for a cure and devotes significant resources to improving the quality of life for those affected and their families.

-Arlene Levine, Board Member
+Arlene Levine, Member, Board of Directors

 My mother lived with Parkinson's disease for many years.
 When my father died just a few years after her diagnosis, my mom and I became a team.
 I managed her care and stood by her side for ten years.